EddieTheCubeHead/Stagnum/README.md

 fine using them.
 There should be no need to change the values unless you specifically want to experiment with different settings.

-The full list of environment variable meanings can be seen from `server/README.md` section `Running the server`.
-The one change for docker compose running is the splitting of the `DATABASE_CONNECTION_URL`.
-Instead the env file contains variables `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
+The full list of environment variable meanings can be seen by combining `client/README.md` section `setting up the environments` and `server/README.md` section `Running the server`.

+There are some notable change for docker compose running for server environment variables.
+The first one is the splitting of the `DATABASE_CONNECTION_URL`.
+Instead, the env file contains variables `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB`.
 These are used to configure the docker container running PostgreSQL and then combined to form the database connection url that is fed to the server.
-For local development these can thus be anything.
+For local development these can thus be anything and can be left as their default values.
+The variables controlling auto-reload, the host and the port are also not present.
+Instead, variables `BACKEND_PORT` and `FRONTEND_PORT` control which ports docker exposes for the backend and the frontend respectively.

 ## Set up secrets